TUDelft-DataDrivenControl/WaveFFControl/README.md

 For the time being, only the NREL5MW atop the OC3 floater FOWT is considered, however, an extension to the other turbines and floaters will be included in the future.

+## Referencing
+In the event of publication of work resulting from the use of the controller, proper referencing to this repository should be included.